BFI London Film Festival announces 2024 line-up

 Blitz, which follows a group of Londoners during the Second World War, stars Saoirse Ronan, Harris Dickinson and Benjamin Clémentine.

-Highlights from the Special Presentations strand include Luca Guadagnino’s Queer, starring Daniel Craig, Colson Whitehead adaptation Nickel Boys, Jesse Eisenberg’s comedy-drama A Real Pain, co-starring Succesion star Kieran Culkin, and Payala Kapadia’s All We Imagine as Light – the best film The Independent saw in Cannes earlier this year.
+Highlights from the Special Presentations strand include Luca Guadagnino’s Queer, starring Daniel Craig, Colson Whitehead adaptation Nickel Boys, Jesse Eisenberg’s comedy-drama A Real Pain, co-starring Succession actor Kieran Culkin, and Payala Kapadia’s All We Imagine as Light – the best film The Independent saw in Cannes earlier this year.

-Other strands are separated by genre, with the line-up featuring new projects from directors Miguel Gomes (Grand Tour – another Cannes highlight), Alex Ross Perry (Payments), François Ozon (When Fall Is coming), Asif Kapadia (2073), Wang Bing (Youth), Hong Sang-soo (A Traveller’s Needs), Jia Zhangke (Caught By the Tides), Aislinn Clarke (Fréwaka) and actor Sadie Frost, who will screen a documentary on model Twiggy.
+Other strands are separated by genre, with the line-up featuring new projects from directors Miguel Gomes (Grand Tour – another Cannes highlight), Alex Ross Perry (Payments), François Ozon (When Fall Is coming), Asif Kapadia (2073), Hong Sang-soo (A Traveller’s Needs), Jia Zhangke (Caught By the Tides), Aislinn Clarke (Fréwaka) and actor Sadie Frost, who will premiere a documentary on former supermodel Twiggy.

 Over 12 days, the LFF will showcase 255 works from 80 countries, featuring 64 languages and including 112 projects made by female and non-binary filmmakers.